gebn/beam/README.rst

 .. code::

     $ beam --help
-    usage: beam [-h] [-V] host attributes [attributes ...]
+    usage: beam [-h] [-V]
+                (-A {boot,reboot,shutdown} | -a ATTRIBUTES [ATTRIBUTES ...])
+                host

     A lightweight wrapper for the SolusVM client API.

     positional arguments:
-      host           the identifier of the host whose information to retrieve attributes     one or more attributes of the host to retrieve
+      host                  the identifier of the host whose information to retrieve

     optional arguments:
-      -h, --help     show this help message and exit -V, --version  show program's version number and exit
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit -A {boot,reboot,shutdown}, --action {boot,reboot,shutdown}
+                            an action to execute against the host -a ATTRIBUTES [ATTRIBUTES ...], --attributes ATTRIBUTES [ATTRIBUTES ...] one or more attributes of the host to retrieve
-    $ beam nyc-1 bandwidth.free_percentage
+    $ beam nyc-1 -a bandwidth.free_percentage
     0.4983459835
-    $ beam nyc-1 primary_ip
+    $ beam nyc-1 -a primary_ip
     2604:180:2:32b::498b
-    $ beam ams-1 is_online memory.used_bytes
+    $ beam ams-1 -a is_online memory.used_bytes
     True
     34578234983
+    $ beam nyc-1 -A shutdown
+    OK

 Library
 ~~~~~~~